ImperialLabs/ImperialLabs.github.io/pages/plugins/plugins_api.md

             ```

     -   **Basic Auth Setting**
-        -   If you wish to use basic auth, just configure it under `api_config` like so
+        -   If you wish to use basic auth, just configure it under `api_config`
+        -   Default: `nil`
         -   Setting:

             ```yaml